mo-kiani/mixology/template.md

 # Title Goes Here

+###### Classification: goes here
+Classification is one of the following:
+- Original: Invented by myself
+- Modified: A small modification to adapt an existing drink to my tastes
+- Reference: A reference copy of an existing recipe

-A Brief Overall Description of the drink including topics like:
+Here goes a Brief overall description of the drink including topics like:
 - Origin Story
 - Inspiration
 - Explanation of Name